orangemn6/docs/content/school/history/unit4-answers.md

   - school
 date: [[2024-12-04]]
 ---

 ## FRQ

 **How does the Articles of Confederation provide the answer to what the Declaration of Independence argues is the American idea of a good government?
 Tell what the concept of a good government is and how the articles carves it out.**

+The Declaration of Independence defines a "good government" as one deriving its just powers from the consent of the governed and securing the unalienable rights of life, liberty, and the pursuit of happiness.
+The Articles of Confederation, adopted during the Revolution, reflect this philosophy by emphasizing limited centralized authority and safeguarding the autonomy of the individual states.
+Rooted in a deep distrust of tyranny, the Articles granted Congress authority over collective matters like war, diplomacy, and trade but left most powers to state governments, ensuring they retained sovereignty.
+This decentralized system embodied the ideal of a government close to the people and responsive to their needs.
+However, the Articles also revealed the challenges of this framework, such as the lack of enforcement power for federal laws or taxation, showing that while the concept prioritized liberty and self-governance, its execution proved insufficient for maintaining national unity.

 **Describe in detail the extent to which the institution of slavery played a role in the American Revolution**

+Slavery played a complex and significant role in the American Revolution, shaping political, social, and economic dynamics.
+Many enslaved individuals sought freedom by taking advantage of the conflict, with thousands escaping bondage or joining British forces after the Crown promised emancipation to those who fought for them.
+This intensified debates over liberty and equality, exposing contradictions in the rhetoric of freedom used by white revolutionaries who often defended slavery as an economic necessity.
+Southern colonies, in particular, were deeply invested in slavery and feared that British policies, such as Lord Dunmore’s Proclamation, might undermine the institution.
+Conversely, the Revolution spurred some Northern states to reevaluate slavery, leading to gradual emancipation laws.
+While the ideals of the Revolution highlighted the tension between liberty and slavery, the institution persisted, embedded in the new nation’s foundations and exacerbating sectional divisions that would eventually lead to future conflicts.

 ## MCQ